henri/spb/README.md

 #### Roll Your Own
 If you are looking to roll your own update system, then the notes below will assist you :
   - Pick a scheduling system (cron, launchd etc..) and add an entry
-    - ensure that you export the following environment variable (examples for fish and bash are below) :
+    - ensure that you export the following environment variables (examples for fish and bash are below) :
-      - The example update script is written in bash and includes this environment variable export already.
+      - The example [update script](https://github.com/henri/spb/blob/main/600.spb-update.bash) is written in bash and includes these exported environment varables already.
         - fish
           - ```set --export SPB_SKIP_OVERWRITE_CHECK "true"```
           - ```set --export SPB_UPDATE_SCRIPT_SKIP="true"```